-File location File name

-Professional Disc: Format that can be used

-General/Sony/Planning in the General directory

-directory ^{a)} (see page 104) Extension: XML

-USB memory:General/ ASCII characters (up to

-Sony/Planning 63 characters including

-directory the extension) Extension: XML

-a) General/Sony/Planning directory is created automatically when a disc is formatted.
+File location File name Professional Disc: General/Sony/Planning directory ^{a)} Format that can be used in the General directory (see page 109) Extension: XML USB memory: General/ Sony/Planning directory ASCII characters (up to 63 characters including the extension) Extension: XML a) General/Sony/Planning directory is created automatically when a disc is formatted.
 Automatically when a disc is formatted.